nyorain/vpp/README.md

 workManager.add({std::move(work1), std::move(work2), std::move(work3), std::move(work4)});

 //...
-//later on
+//The workManager would automatically finish the owned work on destruction or
+//you can call it manually.
 workManager.finish();

-//Now retrieve the data of the last buffer std::uint8_t& data = work4->data();
 `````````````````

 Note that here again will usually just one batch of work (CommandBuffers) be submitted to the
 vulkan device which may bring huge performance gains since this is considered a heavy operation.

-All the examples here are using the highest level of abstraction of vpp (vpp in
+All the examples here are using the highest level of abstraction of vpp (vpp is
 NOT an engine, so there will be no abstraction like Mesh, Material or Camera), but the api
-can also be accessed on a lower level of abstraction using e.g. the DeviceMemory,
+can also be accessed on a lower level of abstraction using e.g. DeviceMemory,
 SubmitManager, Device or SwapChain.